belsten/belsten.github.io/_posts/2026-07-18-unique-hues.md

 </div>

 So far, we have fixed the basis to a Mercedes-Benz frame.
 But this choice is arbitrary: infinitely many other arrangements could also represent every hue.
-To choose among them, we need an additional principle.
+How should we choose among them?
 One possibility is that the visual system adapts its representation to the colors it repeatedly encounters, favoring basis vectors that efficiently capture the statistical structure of the natural environment.
 Color perception has long been proposed to reflect such environmental statistics (e.g., Mollon & Jordan, 1997; Shepard, 1992; Skelton et al., 2024).
 Could this adaptation explain the unique hues?

 # The distribution of color in natural images is highly non random